-- Forensic pathology is important work, helps many people and is often fun. - Stay broad based in your reading - Join the local and state medical society and volunteer.
+- Stay broad based in your reading. - Join the local and state medical society and volunteer.
 Participate in the specialty and FP societies.
 They need to know who you are and that what you do is medicine.
 Call clinicians yourself if there is a question-don't staff it out.
 It is a professional courtesy that will be remembered when you need that community behind you. - Make friends with the political people and bureaucracy but no favoritism ever.
 They need to know always that you are a straight arrow.
-Word will spread - don't even ask [you]. - You are not a prosecutor's witness.
+Word will spread. - You are not a prosecutor's witness.
 You are witness to the medicine and the decedent.
 Prosecutors become defense attorneys when they get tired of being poor.
 All attorneys need to know you are straight with all.
 Never let either think you did them a favor on a case. - Beware of assuming cases are routine. - Being compulsive pays off. - Be timely. - Watch your mouth say nothing and write nothing about a case that can't be seen on the front page of the local newspaper and make sure your staff doesn't either. - Be kind to all even the dead. - Counsel your staff on confidentiality and mean it. - As a public health officer try to make something good come out of all the death you see.
-Become an advocate for safety, civility, healthy behaviors and promote the recommendations for prevention generated by the review tea.
+Become an advocate for safety, civility, healthy behaviors and promote the recommendations for prevention generated by the review team.

-How work experience changed me:
+How work experience changed me

-- Learned each day is a gift
+- Learned each day is a gift.

-- Enjoy life as you go
+- Enjoy life as you go.

-- Became a public health advocate
+- Became a public health advocate.

-How forensic pathology has changed:
+How forensic pathology has changed

-- More forensic pathologists. - Married women physicians can now serve in the medical corp.
+- More forensic pathologists. - Married women physicians can now serve in the medical corps.
 Army refused to enlist me and it still smarts. - A journal and now two. - New technologies that helped, AFIS and DNA. - Better microscopes and cameras. - Computer systems to collect our data. - Public awareness thanks to Patricia Cornwell and the TV programs she inspired about forensic pathologists who prior to that were usually portrayed as fat old men who smoked cigars while doing autopsies in their shirt sleeves - weirdoes. - For worse there are some poor performers out there.